async-profiler/async-profiler/README.md

 * `status` - prints profiling status: whether profiler is active and for how long.

-* `list` - show the list of available profiling events.
-This option still requires PID, since supported events may differ depending on JVM version.
+* `list` - show the list of profiling events available for the target process (if PID is specified) or for the default JVM.

 * `-d N` - the profiling duration, in seconds.
 If no `start`, `resume`, `stop` or `status` option is given, the profiler will run for the specified period